Restaurant Photography Tips for Beginners

 Right before the world shut down, in 2019, my partner and I were both working in the hospitality industry.
 I was mostly photographing family & newborn portraits at the time as my extra side hustle, trying to transition into a full-time business.
-But I was in a saturated market, so there was a lot of competition and I wasn’t completely loving the hustle and type of photography I was shooting.
-I started to bring my camera to the restaurants I or my partner worked at to see if I generate some social media content.
+But I was in a saturated photography market, there was a lot of competition and I wasn’t completely loving the hustle and genre of photography I was shooting.
+I started to bring my camera to the restaurants I or my partner worked at to see if I could generate some extra social media content.

-As I grew more interested in food photography, from taking pictures of burgers that I ate at my partner’s restaurant to capturing Georgia peaches my mother-in-law brought over on my large kitchen table, I tried to capture all things food.
+As I grew more interested in food photography, from taking pictures of burgers that I ate to capturing Georgia peaches my mother-in-law brought over on my large kitchen table, I tried to capture all things food.

 How To Approach Restaurants for Food Photography

 I decided to just reach out to restaurants I thought I could help with my skills by either email or social media.
-I used any email I could find, sent to all the"info@'s" and even filled out the occasional online comment form.
+I used any email I could find, sent all the"info@'s" and even filled out the occasional online contact form.
+Don't sleep on your contact form.
 I had a decent spiel for the client with the free one-hour photo shoot and had a really good response from this.
 Business owners really appreciated this.
 Some of the clients I worked with in 2020 are still clients I have to this day.

 I still recommend this tactic to new and upcoming food photographers looking for more clients and experience.
 This allows you the opportunity to build upon your relationship with a possible return client and future retainer.
 I worked with a lot of restaurant owners and eventually created a decent portfolio to share with future clients I could reach out to for paid restaurant shoots.